This page will give you information about bunion surgery. If you have any questions, you should ask your GP or other relevant health professional.

 Are there any alternatives to surgery?

 Putting padding over the bunion or a spacer between your big toe and second toe can help give you relief from the pain caused by the bunion rubbing.
-Using wide-fitting shoes from a good-quality shoe shop may be enough.
-If not, the orthotics (surgical appliances) department at the hospital will be able to give you advice about special shoes.

 What does the operation involve?

 The operation usually takes 30 minutes to an hour.

 Your surgeon will discuss with you which of the following procedures the operation is likely to involve.

 - Removing the bunion.

 - Releasing the tight ligaments and tightening stretched ligaments.